By Mark Frost, Chronicle Editor

-Clinton, North Carolina, “was where I was born and reared,” Mr. Fryer says.
+Clinton, North Carolina, “was where I was born and reared,” Mr. Fryar says.
 “I grew up going to a black school.
 We had separate school systems — a black system, a white system, an Indian system.
 I come from a town that was segregated….I didn’t come from a place where you had opportunities like these.”

-But Mr. Fryer’s singing had drawn wider notice.
+But Mr. Fryar’s singing had drawn wider notice.
 “We went from our school one day to do a concert at the white school,” and he says there were adults who “wanted to see something happen with me.”

 He says, “The doctor put me in to get me to Schroon Lake,” and a lady named Polly Poole “suggested me.
-She got in touch with Mr. John Seagle,” and Mr. Fryer made the very long bus ride to Schroon Lake for the summer — “my first time being away from home that long.
+She got in touch with Mr. John Seagle,” and Mr. Fryar made the very long bus ride to Schroon Lake for the summer — “my first time being away from home that long.
 I was 17 years old.”

 What did his parents think?
 “My mother was glad…My father wanted me to stay and work and put some money in my pocket.”